-Another way to earn some extra cash at home is by doing random small tasks from your computer and smartphone.
-Two different sites hire subcontractors for random jobs.
+Another way to earn extra cash at home is by doing random small tasks from your computer and smartphone.
+Two different sites hire contractors for random jobs.
 They pay per project, so the pay isn’t reliable, but it’s a nice bonus.

 If you have a specialty, then list it on People Per Hour.
 You can browse listings and reach out to people who need to hire people for specific tasks.
 You even get to set your own rate.